cailean17/spotify-unwrapped/README.md

 # spotify-unwrapped

 A web app using Spotify APIs and Machine Learning to offer personalized recommendations and musical analysis on your unique taste.
 Click each album cover to easily play and preview a track recommendation on your active spotify device.
+Currently Waiting on Quota Extension from Spotify to move out of Development Restricted mode.
+Users that aren't added to the development list can not use the app yet.
+Sorry!

 Sign in with your spotify account and hit get started! website hosted on github pages: https://cailean17.github.io/spotify-unwrapped/
 ![Screenshot 2022-10-11 212731](https://user-images.githubusercontent.com/55571023/195250808-b52da65e-c7af-44b3-8b67-84dddb9b828e.png)